 If you love blueberry muffins and you love coffee cake, I have the perfect recipe for you!
-This amazing gluten free blueberry buckle is a soft, moist vanilla cake bursting with tons of fresh blueberries and topped off with a sweet, crunchy streusel topping.
+This amazing gluten free blueberry cake is a soft, moist vanilla cake bursting with tons of fresh blueberries and topped off with a sweet, crunchy streusel topping.
+Some people call it a blueberry buckle because the topping makes a buckled look on the finished cake.
 It's a fruit filled coffee cake that's perfect for breakfast or dessert.

 Why You'll Love This Gluten Free Blueberry Buckle